Video Link: https://vimeo.com/296959376

 The Modern History of Andropause and Low-T Research

-In the last twenty years, the study of Testosterone and its effects hasvegrown by leaps and bounds, and there has been an increased incidence of researchers studying the link between Testosterone and Aging itself.
-Over the past fifty years, there has been an amazing amount of study into the processes of Menopause, but male hormone decline has only become a topic of study much more recently.
-Medical scientists have now come to the conclusion that men experience their own form of Age-Related Hormone Decline and Deficiency, and it is now commonly known as Andropause (colloquially referred to as Male Menopause).
+In the last twenty years, the study of Testosterone and its effects disorders by leaps and bounds, and there has been an increased incidence of researchers studying the link between Testosterone and Aging itself.
+Over the past fifty years, there has been a fantastic amount of study into the processes of Menopause, but male hormone decline has only become a topic of research much more recently.
+Medical scientists have now concluded that men experience their own form of Age-Related Hormone Decline and Deficiency, and it is now commonly known as Andropause (colloquially referred to as Male Menopause).

 Menopause Vs. Andropause

 Menopause became a topic of study much more quickly because of how pronounced the symptoms were.
-Menopause and Andropause are similar Age-Related Conditions, but there are some important mechanical differences.
-Menopause is sudden, and is defined strictly as the period in a woman’s life when menstruation concludes.
-For men, however, Andropause is a much more gradual process, which significantly impacts masculinity, health, and wellness, but one cannot look and point at a period of time and conclude that that was when Andropause began.
+Menopause and Andropause are similar Age-Related Conditions, but there are some critical mechanical differences.
+Menopause is sudden and is defined strictly as the period in a woman's life when menstruation concludes.
+For men, however, Andropause is a much more gradual process, which significantly impacts masculinity, health, and wellness, but one cannot look and point at a period and conclude that that was when Andropause began.

 What is Andropause?

-Andropause can best be defined as the period when Testosterone Decline becomes symptomatic, negatively impacting the man’s health.
-At this point, Free Testosterone concentrations drop in dramatic fashion, depleting the health of the patient.
-Although Free Testosterone plummets, Total Testosterone drops at an orderly rate from the thirties, onward, of 1%-2% annually.
+Andropause can best be defined as the period when Testosterone Decline becomes symptomatic, negatively impacting the man's health.
+At this point, Free Testosterone concentrations drop dramatically, depleting the health of the patient.
+Although Free Testosterone plummets, Total Testosterone falls at an orderly rate from the thirties, onward, of 1%-2% annually.

 Many men don't become concerned with Age-Related Low-T until sexual symptoms begin to manifest, including Loss of Libido and Impotence.
 There is even evidence that supports the notion that once a man experiences impotence, he only has around twenty years left until the end of his life.
 Further research shows that Testosterone Deficiency and the decline of the Testes are indicative of the declining physiological health of other organs as well.